-These and other governmental restrictions, coupled with the ongoing wave of COVID-19, have forced business owners to make difficult decisions, and in some cases, shut down.
+The emergency declaration in Ontario and other governmental restrictions, coupled with the ongoing wave of COVID-19, have forced business owners to make difficult decisions, and in some cases, shut down.
 One of the biggest issues facing businesses is the payment of rent, which often constitutes their most significant expense.
 Tenants' cash flow issues and inability to make rental payments (or full rental payments) in turn prevents landlords from keeping up with their own expenses.